sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 # Awesome Social-Media Polarization and Echo-Chambers

 This page is summarizes recent research on Polarization and Echo-chambers on Social Media.
-Unlike other survey pages, this site will focus on reproducible research along with data and code snippets.
-Inspired from other 'awesome' github pages like [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).
+Unlike other survey pages, this site will focus on explaining research contibution along with data and code snippets (when possible).
+The page is Inspired by other 'awesome' github pages like [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).

 Table of content: